Ahmed-Reda-elshahawy/Ahmed-Reda-elshahawy/README.md

 ###

-<p align="left">Full-Stack .NET Developer with hands-on experience in .NET Core, Angular, SQL, and React.
+<p align="center">Full-Stack .NET Developer with hands-on experience in .NET Core, Angular, SQL, and React.
 Passionate about building scalable applications.
 Enthusiastic about collaboration, clean code, and Agile practices, with a focus on continuous learning and growth</p>

 ###